 How the Vectra 3D Imaging Works

 The VECTRA 3D machine uses a number of cameras to take multiple simultaneous pictures of you from different viewpoints.
-This is used to build a 3D virtual image of your body to assist planning of your aesthetic procedure.
-Patients say that being able to see an image of the actual changes they are considering greatly increase their confidence and reassurance.
+This is used to build a 3D virtual image of your body to assist in planning your aesthetic procedure.
+Patients say that being able to see an image of the actual changes they are considering greatly increases their reassurance.
 It is important to note that actual results can vary due to factors such as your tissue quality and healing ability.

 1. Your VECTRA 3D simulation experience begins with a picture session in the doctor’s office.
 This creates the starting point for your aesthetic consultation.

 2. Using special simulation software on your 3D picture, your doctor will show you the possible results of the aesthetic procedures you may choose to have.
 You will be able to experiment with different looks until you find the one you want.